 How many times, in the midst of the endless food of the holidays, have you wished for a simple salad?
 After a second helping of turkey, bowls of creamy mashed potatoes piled high with rich gravy, and a larger-than-you-really-needed slice of decadent pumpkin pie for dessert (and then another slice for breakfast), sometimes a salad sounds downright divine.

 For those momentary healthful cravings, this salad is perfection.
-It’s not just an ordinary Niçoise salad (which usually contains canned tuna fish), but instead features slices of black-sesame-crusted tuna atop a bed of bright baby greens and tossed with an Asian-style wasabi vinaigrette.
+It’s not just an ordinary Niçoise salad (which usually contains canned tuna fish), but instead features slices of black-sesame-crusted tuna atop a bed of bright baby greens and tossed with a Japanese-style wasabi vinaigrette.

 This salad is just one of the recipes we’ve created for the Spice Islands® Flavor Explorer blog, this one showcasing the unique black sesame seeds and potent wasabi powder.
 I can tell you that we loved cooking our way through the Spice Islands® library, playing with flavors and combinations that we’d never used before.

 Hungry for more?
 Hop on over to the Spice Islands blog, where you’ll also find our recipes for Sicilian pan pizza with sun-dried tomato pesto and coconut beef stir fry rice bowls.
 And there’s way more to come!

 1 teaspoon Spice Islands® Wasabi Powder or other instant wasabi powder

 1 tablespoon rice vinegar

 Spice Islands® Fine Sea Salt and Spice Islands® Fine Grind Black Pepper, to taste

 6 ounces haricot verts (French green beans) or green beans, trimmed